 The EP went on to do extraordinary things.
 To date, it has garnered a slew of T.V and FILM placements in the US, Canada and the UK.
 Many of which are still airing around the world.
 Perhaps the biggest of these being the use of Michael’s song ‘The One For You’ in a season finale of The Kardashians show ‘Kourtney and Khloe take Miami’ – the episode has since received several million views across the globe, all experiencing Lowman’s husky, tone-filled ballad in accompaniment.

 It was these accomplishments, and more, that got the attention of the Major Labels.
-All of a sudden Michael had options and choices to make.
+Suddenly Michael had options and choices to make.
 Does he choose a quick fix route to the top or a slower, steadier, truer path?
 Showing a maturity beyond his years, a maturity that would most certainly elude an individual less at peace with his own destiny, he decided to come back to South Africa and sign with EMI Music.
 He calls it Paying His Dues.

 Since signing with the Major Label, Michael has exploded onto the South African music scene.
 He has played nearly every major festival and venue in the country and has had numerous hit singles.
-He has been nominated for a number of awards, including a SAMA (South African Music Award), an MK Award and an MTV Music Award.
+He has been nominated for several awards, including a SAMA (South African Music Award), an MK Award and an MTV Music Award.

-Michael released his debut album, Crayon Boxes, through Universal Music (as a result of the merger with EMI Music) in September of 2013 – the response has been unforgettable.
+Michael released his debut album, Crayon Boxes, through Universal Music (because of the merger with EMI Music) in September of 2013 – the response has been unforgettable.
 Not only has he since performed for and supported international stars like Tori Amos and UB40, but he has also shared the stage with African Mega Stars Mafikizolo, when he was asked to open up the 2014 MTV African Music Awards ceremony.
-There is no denying that Lowman is one of South Africa’s most prized musical talents.
-It’s only a matter of time before the world starts making their claim.